rafaelmata357/Data-Science-Udacity/dog breed classifier/README.md

     return dog_files, dog_targets
 ```

-The dog dataset is splitted in three groups to train, validate and test the different models
+The dog dataset is split in three groups to train, validate and test the different models

 The human dataset is loaded using the glob function